bg7/bg7.github.com/source/about/index.markdown

 footer: true
 ---

-bg7 is a bacterial genome annotation system, developed by [oh no sequences!]() the R&D group at [era7 bioinformatics].
+bg7 is a bacterial genome annotation system, developed by [_oh no sequences!_](http://ohnosequences.com) the R&D group at [era7 bioinformatics](http://era7bioinformatics.com).

 Want more info? then